Photo Credit: K.C. Alfred

 “Our customer base recommending us unsolicited by us to other potential customers over social media is probably the number one reason people keep coming to us and why our brand is growing so strong,” observed Greg.

-Deering Banjo relies heavily on social media outlets, such as Instagram and Facebook, to increase their visibility among a close- knit community of banjo players.
+Deering Banjo relies heavily on social media outlets, such as Instagram and Facebook, to increase their visibility in a close-knit community of banjo players.

 Latty underscored how tools, such as Hubspot, allow them to increase productivity by providing a comprehensive inbound marketing tool that binds together email, e-commerce and more.
 It allows the team to see everything in one area and take the appropriate action.